 Silvia: During my time at Y2Y, I have been very interested in learning more about how Y2Y operates and how it uses science to have a positive impact for wildlife and conservation.

-Lynn: I am excited to gain more in-depth knowledge about the Columbia Headwaters region that I care for and love.
+Lynn: I am excited to gain more in-depth knowledge about the Upper Columbia region that I care for and love.
 I have lived in and explored this landscape for seven years and am grateful for the opportunity to learn more about how to help the wildlife here and continue to explore it responsibly.
 So far, I was able to join the B.C. team in exploring and filming remote areas north of Revelstoke.
 As part of the trip, it was really inspiring to see some work that the Yucwmenlúcwu (Caretakers of the Land) (Splatsin Development Corporation) are doing to restore habitat for the Columbia North caribou herd, on an 11.5-kilometer stretch of road near Revelstoke.
 I’m excited to learn other innovative ways groups are coming together to restore wildlife populations.

 Kari: I was excited to learn more in terms of GIS skills and gain more hands-on experience.